wwivbbs/wwiv/bbs/readme.txt

 ==============================================================================
                              WWIV 5.0 Source Code
-              Copyright 2002-2006 WWIV Software Services
+              Copyright 2002-2004 WWIV Software Services
 ==============================================================================

 GENERAL INFORMATION:

-    WWIV 5.0 is built with the following compilers:
+    WWIV 5.0 is can be built with the following compilers:
+        MS Visual C++ .NET 2003 (Standard/Professional/Enterprise/Architect)
+        MS Visual C++ .NET (Standard/Professional/Enterprise/Architect)
-        MS Visual C++ .NET/2003/2005
+        MS Visual C++ .NET (Standard/Professional/Enterprise/Architect)

-   Not Testing but Should work are:
-MS Visual C++ 6.0 (Standard/Professional/Enterprise) [Not tested lately]
+        MS Visual C++ 6.0 (Standard/Professional/Enterprise)

-        Borland C++ Builder 5.0
+        Borland C++ Builder 5.0 (Standard/Professional/Enterprise)
-        Borland C++ 5.5 (Free Command Line Tools Edition from: http://community.borland.com)
+        Borland C++ 5.5 (Free Command Line Tools Edition from http://community.borland.com)
         GCC 2.95.2-Mingw32 (You need to patch the libraries with the binary release from 020300 or later, as well as add a few missing functions into winsock2.h)
             MinGW is available at: http://www.mingw.org/

-    I recommend using MSVC .NET 2005.
-(Since there is a the "express" edition available for free.
+    I recommend using MSVC .NET, MSVC 6.0 or Borland C++ Builder so that you can debug into it.

     The command line parameters have changed quite a bit, I suggest running "WWIV50 -? | MORE" to see the list of changes.
 Currently WWIV50 is command line compatable with EleBBS (for all of the major command line arguments)

+    To run with the integrated Telnet Server, run "WWIV50 -TELSRV", this is mainly inlcuded so that you can debug a test telnet session, the recommend way of running WWIV Telnet only is from a Front End Program (such as Argus, or the internal wwiv telnet server included under the telsrv directory).
+The command line for the DOOR in Argus is "X:\WWIV\WWIV50 -H%h -XT -N%n")

     So far, WWIV 5.0 is still fully compatable with your existing WWIV 4.30 installation (Just drop it in and go).